 Bring one of these mirrorless cameras to capture memorable moments!

-This carbon monoxide monitoring device by GXG-1987 offers great comfort in a small package.
-Handheld and packing a powerful alarm to warn you of dangerous carbon levels, it only requires three AAA batteries to be operated, and is compact enough to pack in your carry-on!
+This carbon monoxide monitoring device by GZAIR offers great comfort in a small package.
+Handheld and packing a powerful alarm to warn you of dangerous carbon levels, its lithium battery operated, and is compact enough to pack in your carry-on!

 Use this electronic trip checklist for your next trip!